rteruyas/rteruyas/README.md

 ## Hi there 👋

 Welcome to my GitHub profile!
 My name is Ray, I work as a BI developer and I'm a technology enthusiast.
 Here you'll find a collection of my projects, collaborations, and contributions to the open-source community.

-About Me
-- 🌱 I’m learning and exploring AI / ML.
-- 💪 I’m currently working on eating better and doing more exercise.
-- 🤝 I’m looking to collaborate on innovative projects and open-source contributions.
+Looking forward to collaborate!

 Skills